imbus/robotframework-libdoc2testbench/README.md

 ___
 ### Support for pyproject.toml configuration
-The options specified in the [Command line arguments](#cli)section can also be used in a ``pyproject.toml`` file.
+The options specified in the [Command line arguments](#cli) section can also be used in a ``pyproject.toml`` file.
 By simply adding a new section in your TOML file called ``[tool.libdoc2testbench]``, you can specify the libdoc2testbench options by using their full names."

 ```
 [tool.libdoc2testbench]